iio1989/oshite/README.md

 bootstrap4.0

 # License
-This software is released under the MIT License, see LICENSE.
+This software is Free.
+However, this repository contains some OSS libraries.
+Please use those libraries according to the rules of the distributor.

 # Authors
 SIC LLC.